aprilmintacpineda/my-old-blogsite/_posts/2017-09-15-proving-the-existence-of-god.md

 - [Annals of Cornelius Tacitus](http://www.sacred-texts.com/cla/tac/index.htm)
 - [Antiquities of the Jew By Flavius Josephus](http://sacred-texts.com/jud/josephus/)

-# Don't take my words for it
+# Don't take my words for it...

 My answer is based on a perspective of a human being.
 God lives in a different realm, a realm where **evil** and **not evil** may mean something else or may change according to the situation.
 God's perspective will be different from that of a human.